Deploy Enterprise Edition on Linux serversEstimated reading time: 3 minutes

 Step 1: Install Docker EE Container Engine

-Install the Docker Enterprise Edition container engine on all hosts you want to manage by following these instructions.
+Select a platform and click through to install the Docker Enterprise Edition container engine on all hosts you want to manage.

 Step 2: Install Universal Control Plane